 - in the human aura (1910-06-05-GA125 below), being worked at all times by twelve zodiacal streams

-- how does the highest principle of the I and the threefold soul take hold over the lower principles (eg the nervous system), see the I-organization
+- the soul's connection into the lower bodily principles: how does the highest principle of the I and the threefold soul take hold over the lower principles (eg the nervous system), see the I-organization

 - how the human 'I' lives in the warmth body .. and the two types of warmth (1913-12-30-GA266/3)